 If your computer suddenly runs into a black screen or your desktop screen goes black, do you know why it happens and how to solve it?
 If you have no idea, this post will be helpful.
 MiniTool Software introduces the main causes of this issue and shows some effective solutions here.

 Are You Bothered by Computer Black Screen Issue?

 Unlike Black Screen of Death (BSoD), the computer black screen doesn’t show you an error code.
 Without an error code, you may don’t know the cause of the issue and how to find the solutions.
 Don’t worry.
 We have done the jobs for you.
 We find out some main causes of this problem.

-In today's post, learn how to effectively recover data after blue screen of death and how to fix the blue screen of death error.
+In this post, you can learn how to effectively fix blue screen of death and how to recover data after BSOD.

 Main Reasons for Windows 10 Black Screen

 Many situations can cause this problem.
 For example:

 - The issue can happen after a graphics driver update or during the installation of a Windows feature update that contains a compatibility problem.